Skip to main content

 1) Prefer thoughtful design over long feature lists

-If you are comparing devices, focus on what affects real use: comfort, coverage, control and whether the device makes consistency easy.
+If you're comparing devices, focus on what affects real use: comfort, coverage, control, and whether the device makes consistency easy.
 This matters for chronic routines where adherence is part of the outcome.

 2) Match the format to the routine